dart-lang/language/working/macros/feature-specification.md

 As usual, it is a compile-time error if the type of any argument value (which may be a Code object) is not a subtype of the corresponding parameter type.

-It is a compile-time error if an macro class constructor invoked by a macro application has a parameter whose type is not Code (or any subtype of it) or one of the aforementioned primitive types (or a nullable type of any of those).
+It is a compile-time error if a macro class constructor invoked by a macro application has a parameter whose type is not Code, TypeAnnotation, or one of the aforementioned primitive types (or a nullable type of any of those).

 #### Identifier Scope

-The following rules apply to any `Identifier` passed as an argument to a macro application, whether as a part of a `Code` expression or directly as an `Identifier` instance.
+The following rules apply to any `Identifier` passed as an argument to a macro application, whether as a part of a `Code` expression or `TypeAnnotation`.

-The scope of any `Identifier` argument is the same as the scope in which the identifier appears in the source code, which is the same as the argument scope for a metadata annotation on a declaration.
+The scope of any `Identifier` is the same as the scope in which the identifier appears in the source code, which is the same as the argument scope for a metadata annotation on a declaration.
 This means:

 * Identifiers in macro application arguments may only refer to static and top level members.